jobbogamer/jobbogamer.github.io/_posts/2012-12-23-how-to-win-at-letterpress.md

 layout: post
 ---

 [Letterpress][1] is the fun new word game from Loren Brichter, of Tweetie fame.
 Since you've probably played the game before I won't go into details about the game itself (you could always go to the [Letterpress page][2]).

-Disclaimer: These are just some handy tips to help you do better when playing Letterpress.
+These are just some handy tips to help you do better when playing Letterpress.
 I can't guarantee you'll win more games than you did before. <!-- more -->

 ### Play the longest possible variant